Gnaku-18519/DataAnalysis/README.md

   * alternative 1: store records in the first N slots
     * when a record is deleted, move the last record on the page into the vacated slot
     * empty slots appear together at the end of the page
-    * locate the ith record on a page by a simple offset calculation
+    * locate the *i*th record on a page by a simple offset calculation
     * DO NOT WORK with external references to the record that is moved (because the rid contains the slot number, which is now changed)
   * alternative 2: using an array of bits, one per slot
     * when a record is deleted, its bit is turned off